cluffa/titanic/README.md

 # Titanic Kaggle Competition
-Modeling and predicting survivors of the Titanic.
+Modeling and predicting survivors of the Titanic in python using sklearn.

+First time using sklearn, so I tried many models.
+Models: Random Forest, Decision Tree, Gradient Boosting, Logistic Regression, and Others.
+Final model is Gradient Boosting.

 Best Score: 0.77751

 TODO: